browserengineering/book/book/scheduling-and-threading.md

     Time in render on average: 20ms

-Over a total of 100 frames of animation, the browser spent about 66ms rastering and drawing per frame.[^raster-draw] Therefore, moving that to a second thread has the potential to reduce total rendering time from 88ms to 66 ms by running them in parallel.
-In addition, there would only be 20ms delay to any other main-thread task that wants to run after rendering.
+Over a total of 100 frames of animation, the browser spent about 66ms rastering and drawing per frame.
+Therefore, moving that to a second thread has the potential to reduce total rendering time from 88ms to 66ms by running the two halves in parallel.
+In addition, there would only be a 20ms delay to any other main-thread task that wants to run after rendering.

-[^raster-draw]: When I first wrote this section of the chapter, I was surprised at how high the raster and draw time was, so I went back and added the separate draw timer that you see in the code above.
-Profiling your code often yields interesting insights!

 ::: {.further}

 If you profile just raster and draw, you'll find that there is lots of time spent doing both.
-Within draw, each surface-drawing-into-surface steps(of which there are three) take a significant amount of time.
+Within draw, each surface-drawing-into-surface steps (of which there are three) take a significant amount of time.
 I told you that [optimizing surfaces](visual-effects.md#optimizing-surface-use) was important!
 In any case, I encourage you to do this profiling, to see for yourself.